K0M15/SinglePageProjectEditor/README.md

 ## Currently Working
 - Text with Basic Markdown https://www.markdownguide.org/cheat-sheet/
 - Pictures
-- Saving & Loading using localStorage
+- Saving & Loading using localStorage and some server (*not included*)
+- Actions

 ## Still to create
 - Delete Button to Pictures